tpm2dev/tpm.dev.tutorials/Intro/README.md

 execute) and to not extend PCRs accordingly, in which case the execution of untrusted code will not be reflected in any RTM.

+## Tickets

+> Tickets are yet another device for coping with TPMs having limited
+> resources.
+Interaction with TPMs is via request/response
+> commands.

+To avoid having to re-perform various operations -or remember having performed them- between command invocations, a TPM can produce a "ticket" that consists of an HMAC over a TPM-generated assertion, keyed by a key known only to the TPM, and return it to the caller who can then present it in a subsequent command related to the first.

+For example, when signing data the TPM will first digest the data to sign over several commands and generate a ticket saying it did produce that digest, then later it can sign the digest after validating the ticket that it produced.

+Another example is a policy ticket, which allows one to avoid having to re-authenticate (e.g., with smartcard, biometrics, passwords) on every command for small window of time.

+> When would a user be authenticated?
+Well, typically at boot time, or
+> maybe at wake from sleep/hibernate time.
+A laptop could be configured
+> to require a user to authenticate with biometrics and possibly a
+> password or a smartcard.

+> There are five types of tickets.
+We won't cover them here.
+Readers
+> who end up needing to know about them can look at section 11.4.6.3 of
+> `TCG TPM 2.0 Library, part 1: Architecture`.

 ## Cryptographic Object Naming

 TPMs support a variety of types of objects.
 Objects generally have